nitesh-144/WalE/README.md

         2. Can show all saved images to Collection view to user
         3. We can add like/unlike facility to make profiles for user

+7. All the files are created by me only, but in header you can see "Deepika Vyas" that's my wife's name and the system belogns to her only.